rgj40q/laughing-succotash/doc.md

 * *exih (↓) francie* 'from France'
 * *exih exactef (↓) francie* 'exactly from France'

-Like infinitive subsubphrase, there is only one single APPOSITIVE SUBSUBPHRASE, which consists of intransitive subsubappositive, optionally followed by an adverb type B subsubphrase.
+Like infinitive III phrase, there is only one single APPOSITIVE III PHRASE, which consists of intransitive appositive III, optionally followed by an participle III phrase.
 The limitation is there because a phrase may not extend anymore through arguments.
-Multiple has parts separated with subsubappositive conjunction *ec*, *oc*.
+Multiple has parts separated with appositive III conjunction *ec*, *oc*.
 * *bonec* 'good'
 * *bonec bellec* 'beautiful good'
 * *bonec ec bellec* 'good and beautiful'